OI-wiki/i18n/docs/intro/common-mistakes.md

             No matter what the previous value of $n$ was, the output must be `Yes`.
         **Tips**: If you really want to use the assignment operator (such as `while (foo = bar)`) directly in `if` / `while`, and you do not want to receive warnings, you can use **double brackets**: `while ((foo = bar))`.

--   When reading using `scanf`, the address character `&` is not added.
+-   Forgets to add the address character `&` when reading using `scanf`.
 More generally, when using `scanf` or `printf`, the parameter type does not match the format specifier.

--   Did not consider the case where the array index appears negative.
+-   Did not consider the case of negative array index.

 -   Use both bitwise and logical operators (`==`) without parentheses (eg `(x>>j)&3==2` ).

 -   `int` literal overflow, for example: `long long x = 0x7f7f7f7f7f7f7f7f`, `1<<62`.

--   Uninitialized local variables, causing local variables to be assigned with initial garbage values.
+-   Uninitialized local variables, causing local variables to be assigned with initial undefined values.

 -   The local and global variables have the same name, causing the global variables to be accidentally overwritten.
 (Open `-Wshadow` to check for such errors.)

-## Neither causes Compile Error nor Warning error
+## Causes neither Compile Error nor Warning

 Such errors cannot be discovered by the compiler, so you need to rely on yourself when debugging.

 ### Could Cause WA

--   Multiple sets of data have not cleared the array.
+-   Forgets to clear all for multiple sets of array input.

--   Reading optimization forgets to check negative numbers.
+-   Forgets to check negative numbers when using reading optimization.

--   The data type used is not large enough, causing overflow, which means that because the usage of `long long` (opening `long long`) leads to losing huge points.
+-   The data type used is not large enough, causing overflow, which means that the usage of `long long` (opening `long long`) leads to losing a large number of points.

--   When saving the graph, the node number starts from 0, and the number of the two endpoints in the edge starts from 1, and forgets -1 when reading it.
+-   Forgets about -1 when reading input graph whose endpoint number starts from 1 but those defined in your graph starts from 0.

 -   > or < sign are wrong or reversed.